Backup 101: Which Files Should You Backup?

 By looking inside of the AppData folders, you’ll see that there are directories for all of the applications that you’re running.
 Those application settings can be restored from backups, allowing you to not have to worry about changing everything around again.
 Be sure to create backups of any virtual machines that you might use for your work.
 While you don’t have to back up those machines up every night, it’s a good idea to schedule an automatic backup at least once a month.

 Items You Shouldn’t Worry About Backing Up

 There are also certain directories that you simply shouldn’t bother backing up, including your Windows directory and your Program Files directory.
 The reason you shouldn’t worry about backing up your Windows directory is that you’re only going to have to reinstall it again in the first place, so you’ll just be wasting your time if you do decide to back it up.
 With your program files, you’ll only have to reinstall those as well.

 One thing to take note of is that if you make a disaster recovery system image backup that you won’t have to worry about reinstalling any of your other applications or your operating system for that matter.

 If it’s at all possible, try to backup your files every day if you can.
-If not, try to make a backup once a week or at least three times a week if you use your computer a lot.
+If not, try to make a backup file once a week or at least three times a week if you use your computer a lot.
 Another option is to do a full backup once a week and then only backup what has changed since your last backup (differential backup) for the rest of the week.
 You never know when your computer might crash or when your computer might contract a virus, which is why it's so critical to backup your computer files.